Eunectes deschauenseei

 Eunectes deschauenseei, commonly known as the dark-spotted anaconda or De Schauensee's anaconda, is a species of snake in the subfamily Boinae of the family Boidae.
 The species is native to northeastern South America.
-Like all boas, it is a nonvenomous constrictor.
+Like all boas, it kills its prey by constriction (Eunectes deschauenseei mainly eats fish, birds and occasionally mammals).
 No subspecies are currently recognized.

 Taxonomy

 The specific name, deschauenseei, is in honor of American ornithologist Rodolphe Meyer de Schauensee, who donated a specimen to the Philadelphia Zoo in 1924.
 The type locality given is "probably collected on the island of Marajo at the mouth of the Amazon".

 Distribution and habitat

-Eunectes deschauenseei is found in South America, in northern Brazil (the Pará and Amapá states) and French Guiana.
-E. deschauenseei is a semi-aquatic species usually found in swampy, seasonally flooded freshwater areas at elevations below 300 m.
+Eunectes deschauenseei is found in South America, in northern Brazil (the Pará and Amapá states), French Guiana and possibly Suriname.
+E. deschauenseei is a nocturnal semi-aquatic species usually found in swampy, seasonally flooded freshwater areas at elevations below 300 m.

 Description

 Adult males of E. deschauenseei measure 130–211 cm and adult females 120–231 cm in snout-to-vent length (SVL).